2010 Annual Report

 - begin planning for another drive in conjunction with Brandon Sanderson

 Applications for staff positions in the Department of Philanthropy were accepted early in 2010, and an initial team of six was hired in February.
-In August, 3 official positions with specific duties were introduced: Fundraising Coordinator, responsible for our internal fundraising efforts both online and at RL events; Philanthropy News Correspondent, responsible for the Department’s presence in the TVT; and Membership Philanthropic Interest Coordinator, responsible for our Helping Hands projects and for maintaining data in our Servant of All system.
-These positions were filled by staff of the Philanthropy Team: Tree al'Rotture, Ne'mireth Simoua, and Branwyn al'Leara, respectively.
+In August, three official positions with specific duties were introduced: Fundraising Coordinator, responsible for our internal fundraising efforts both online and at RL events; Philanthropy News Correspondent, responsible for the Department's presence in the TVT; and Membership Philanthropic Interest Coordinator, responsible for our Helping Hands projects and for maintaining data in our Servant of All system.
+These positions were filled by staff of the Philanthropy Team: Tree, Ne'Mireth Delvar, and Branwyn al'Leara, respectively.